-A critical vulnerability in BeyondTrust Remote Support is facing an increase in threat activity, with hackers deploying SpartRAT and vShell backdoors and using remote management tools to conduct reconnaissance, according to a blog post released Thursday by Palo Alto Networks’ Unit 42.
+A critical vulnerability in BeyondTrust Remote Support is facing an increase in threat activity, with hackers deploying SparkRAT and vShell backdoors and using remote management tools to conduct reconnaissance, according to a blog post released Thursday by Palo Alto Networks’ Unit 42.

 Multiple BeyondTrust Remote Support users have been confirmed targets, and a range of industries have been impacted, including financial services, technology, higher education, legal services and healthcare among others.